Sign structure of the $t$-$t^\prime$-$J$ model and its physical consequences: Numerical results

-To explore the binding energy towards two dimensions, we also calculate the binding energies on the $L_y = 6, L_x = 32$ cylinder as presented in Fig.~\ref{fig:binding}(d), showing the qualitatively the same conclusion.
-For computing the binding energy in the $t$-$t'$-$J$ model, the energies $E(N_h, S)$ in Eq.~\eqref{eq:binding} have all been extrapolated to the infinite bond dimension limit (SM Sec.
-III.~\cite{SM}).
-For the $\sigma t$-$t'$-$J$ model, the obtained binding energies, which are almost independent of the kept bond dimension, have small positive values around $0.1$, much smaller than the values for the same $L_x$ on the 4-leg cylinder.
-Remarkably, while the pairing correlation decays exponentially in the CDW phase of the 6-leg $t$-$t'$-$J$ model [Fig.~\ref{fig:correlation}(c)], the hole pairing still exists, which is quite consistent with the characteristic of a pseudogap phase~\cite{IJMPB2007}.
+Since the sign structures for both models are exact at any finite size, our DMRG results at $L_y = 3, 4, 5, 6$ provide a strong evidence to support the crucial role of the phase-string component for hole pairing.
+Remarkably, while the pairing correlation decays exponentially in the CDW phase of the six-leg $t$-$t'$-$J$ model [Fig.~\ref{fig:correlation}(c)], the hole pairing still exists, which is quite consistent with the characteristic of a pseudogap phase~\cite{IJMPB2007}.
 Next, we will further discuss this point from the perspective of correlation functions.
 Our results show that the hole pairing is indeed diminished no matter in what phase if one switches off the phase-string precisely.

+At the end of this subsection, we discuss the width dependence of binding energy in the $t$-$t'$-$J$ model (see Fig.~\ref{fig:BEE}).
+While our size-limited data may not determine the existence of hole pairing in the thermodynamic limit, the positive signal is that the binding generally becomes stronger from five- to six-leg system.